 7: If you wear glasses be sure to have a lanyard (something to keep them on your head).

-8: A collapsible chair is always nice to lounge around in at the On-In circle.
+8: A collapsible chair to lounge around at the On-In circle.

 9: Bug spray if it is the time of year for that sort of thing.

 10: Rubbing alcohol to dress the miscellaneous scratches and scrapes you are subject to get while running through the woods.